IiroP/spotify-headless-client/README.md

 		- `firefox` uses Firefox (see known issues)
 		- `raspberry` is for Raspberry Pi (requires `chromium-browser` to be installed)

+## API Control

+- The application has some API endpoints for controlling the player via `HTTP POST` requests
+	- `/api/play-pause` for toggling between play and pause
+	- `/api/next` for skipping to next track
+	- `/api/prev` for returning to previous track

 ## Known issues